Alliance Learning Center

 This Musical Theater class is designed for students ages 8-16 who are eager to explore the world of theater and performance.
 Over the course of the year, students will learn the essential skills of acting, singing, and dancing that come together to create a cohesive musical production.
 They will work on building their theater abilities and collaborate with classmates to prepare for a spring performance.
 Students will have a unique opportunity to help choose the production they will present, working as a team to decide on the musical that best suits their talents and interests.

-In addition to rehearsing for the final production, students will focus on developing strong stage presence, vocal technique, dance routines, and acting skills.
+In addition to rehearsing for the Annual production, students will focus on developing strong stage presence, vocal technique, dance routines, and acting skills.
 Whether they have experience in theater or are beginners, students will receive individual coaching to help them grow in their abilities.
 By the end of the year, they will gain confidence in performing in front of an audience and learn the teamwork and dedication required for a successful theater production

 Course Objectives: